International Baccalaureate Diploma Program

 IB Preparatory Courses

 Students must choose Spanish in 9th grade as their second language for all four years.
-Students are encouraged to enroll in Advanced Biology, Geometry, Advanced English 9, AP Art History in 9th grade and Advanced English 10, AP World History, Algebra 2 in 10th grade.IB Assessment
+Students are encouraged to enroll in Advanced Biology, Geometry, Advanced English 9, AP Human Geography in 9th grade and Advanced English 10, AP World History, AP Art History, Algebra 2 in 10th grade.IB Assessment

 The IB Diploma Program students take written exams in May at the end of each course.
 All students in a higher level course will have exams in May of their senior year.
 These exams are marked by the student's teacher and then moderated by external IB examiners.